Bilge

-The bilge /bɪldʒ/ of a ship or boat is the part of the hull that would rest on the ground if the vessel were unsupported by water.
+The bilge (pronounced as /bɪldʒ/) of a ship or boat is the part of the hull that would rest on the ground if the vessel were unsupported by water.
 The "turn of the bilge" is the transition from the bottom of a hull to the sides of a hull.

 Internally, the bilges (usually used in the plural in this context) is the lowest compartment on a ship or seaplane, on either side of the keel and (in a traditional wooden vessel) between the floors.
 (Note: The floor of a traditionally-built wooden ship or boat is the part of the transverse frame of the hull that attaches to the keel and extends outwards from the keel to join the frames that carry on up to the sides of the hull.)

 The first known use of the word is from 1513.

 Bilge water

 The word is sometimes also used to describe the water that collects in this area.
 Water that does not drain off the side of the deck or through a hole in the hull, which it would typically do via a scupper, instead drains down into the ship into the bilge.
 This water may be from rough seas, rain, leaks in the hull or stuffing box, or other interior spillage.
 The collected water must be pumped out to prevent the bilge from becoming too full and threatening to sink the ship.

 Bilge water can be found aboard almost every vessel.
 Depending on the ship's design and function, bilge water may contain water, oil, urine, detergents, solvents, chemicals, pitch, particles, and other materials.

 By housing water in a compartment, the bilge keeps these liquids below decks, making it safer for the crew to operate the vessel and for people to move around in heavy weather.